OlatunjiYso/homelike/README.md

 ## Features
 - Signup and Login.
 - Creating new Apartments.
-- Marking Aprtments as favorites.
+- Marking Apartments as favorites.
 - Searching for Apartments within a specified distance in KM.
 - Filtering Apartments based on Rooms, City and Country.
 - Fetching user information including favorite apartments.